 Do you ever think about what it takes to build a fruitful marriage?

 Cool idea, right?
 Life gets busy and if we don’t have checks in place it’s easy to push things that should be a priority to the back of our minds.
-It’s really easy to be complacent and start letting go of things you should be holding onto.
+It’s really easy to be complacent and start letting go of things that you should be holding onto.
 Have you ever struggled with that?

 The Problem With “Just Winging It” in Marriage is we don’t understand a true fruitful marriage meaning

 It amazes me how willing we are to spend our time, money, and resources mastering things that have no eternal significance.
 Things that were never meant to be the meat of our lives.
-We spend thousands of dollars on hobbies, education and material things.
-Devote time developing friendships, pursuing entertainment and personal interest.
+We spend thousands of dollars on hobbies, education, and material things.
+Devote time developing friendships, and pursuing entertainment and personal interest.

 You know, I don’t have the perfect marriage and I’m certainly not an “expert” on the matter.
 But I can tell you this much.